-The color separation options can be used to print a separate color plate for CMYK colors.
-Color separations are used in printing to create separate tone plates for cyan, magenta, yellow and black inks, and use these plates in printing the inks over the same paper.
+The color separation options can be used to print separated color plates for CMYK colors.
+Color separations create separate plates for cyan, magenta, yellow and black inks, and any additional spot color used in the document.

 - Color Mode - Select the color mode of separation.
 For prepress printing separations, select the CMYK color mode.

 - Color Profile - Select the color profile used in color separation.
 The colors in the document may be provided in CMYK mode, when no separation is required.
 RGB or other color modes must be separated into CMYK colors.

 - Intent - Select the a intent used to select the color profile.

 - Separate - Enable or disable color separations.